How Do You Express Yourself?

 - Poems accepted in English and in Spanish.

-- All entries become the property of The Dallas Foundation & Dallas Public Library.
+- All entries become the property of The Friends of the Dallas Public Library & Dallas Public Library.

 - For complete rules, visit www.dallaslibrary.org/poetry